yadahan/laravel-authentication-log/README.md

 ## Installation

-> The package requires Laravel 8.x or higher, and PHP 7.4+.
+> The package requires Laravel 8.x, and PHP 7.2+.

 You may use Composer to install Laravel Authentication Log into your Laravel project: